The Night Gwen Stacy Died: Behind the scenes

 Inker John Romita Sr. recalled in a 2015 interview how the character to be killed off for what became The Night Gwen Stacy Died was selected.
 Romita and Amazing Spider-Man writer Gerry Conway were initially asked by the editors to kill off Aunt May.
 They organized a plot session at Conway's apartment and disagreed with killing Aunt May, opining that if she were to die, Peter would not have to worry about her anymore and be no longer treated as a child again, thus deciding to kill either Mary Jane Watson or Gwen Stacy.
-Romita proposed to kill the latter as the former served as a comical character at the time, taking inspiration of the decisions to kill off character from Milton Caniff, author of the Terry and the Pirates and Steve Canyon comic strips.
+Romita advised against the former, because Mary Jane was a comic relief character at the time.
+Instead, recalling cartoonist Milton Caniff's decision to kill off a lead character's love interest in Terry and the Pirates, Romita proposed killing Gwen Stacy.

 Writer Conway's memory of how Gwen was selected as the character to be killed off is more contradictory: in 2008 he told author Sean Howe that it was he and editor Roy Thomas who first discussed killing off Aunt May, but when Romita heard about this he suggested that Gwen was a more suitable candidate.
 Later, during a 2013 interview at the Emerald City Comic Con, Conway contradicted himself by claiming that it was initially Romita's idea to kill off Aunt May and that he disagreed and had to talk Romita out of that choice.